 So if you want to know the most expensive watch in the world with its price, keep reading.
 We used inflation-adjusted prices to create our list of the world’s most high-end watches ever sold, so you know how much these watches would be worth if they went on the market today.

 Our rundown of the world’s most expensive watches—many of which also happen to be the rarest watches in the world—includes a whole range of timepieces, from vintage pocket-watches to timepieces more akin to luxury jewelry.
 Sure, you might not be able to afford any of them right now—but what’s the harm in dreaming?

 The 21 most expensive watches in the world

 21. Patek Philippe Worldtimer Guilloché Ref.
 2523/1: $5.5 million

 Patek Philippe is one of the world’s top luxury watch brands, so be prepared to see the name many times on this list.
-First up, this ultra-rare Patek Philippe world timer—one of only four in existence.
-In fact, only two versions of the timepiece have ever appeared at auction.
+First up, this ultra-rare Patek Philippe world timer is one of only four in existence.
+Only two versions of the timepiece have ever appeared at auction.

 This one is crafted in rose gold with an elegant and highly distinctive guilloché patterned dial.
 One of the first Patek Philippe creations to incorporate the brand’s dual-crown system, you use one crown to wind the watch and the other to control the city disk for the 24-city timer.
 The combination of polished and brushed surfaces adds to the sophisticated aura of this one-of-a-kind timekeeper.